qouteall/RustHotswapExample/current_task.md

 To distinguish between custom message and loading message and dynamic linking message, web worker manager wraps all JS messages into a new structure.
 It has `type` field.
 When `type` is `loding` it's loading message that has SharedArrayBuffer.
 When `type` is `dynamicLink` it does dynamic linking (no need to implement dynamic linking for now).
 When `type` is custom then `jsPayload` field carries custom JS value and `rustPayload` field contains a pointer which point to a Rust boxed function.

 The web worker manager is managed by main thread.
-Web worker references are stored in `globalThis.__wasm_web_worker_manager`.
-But web worker manager's in-Rust data structures should be able to be accessed by all threads.

 The implementation should be simple.
 Don't overcomplicate.